steve-cm/RaaS/README.md

 You have couple of options to test drive the RaaS API without even writing a single line of code.

 ### RaaS API Test Console
-One way to test drive the RaaS API, you can visit the [RaaS API Test Console](https://integration-www.tangocard.com/test_raas_api).
+One way to test drive the RaaS API, youb can visit the [RaaS API Test Console](https://integration-www.tangocard.com/test_raas_api).

 Using the Test Console you can go through each resource supported by the RaaS API,